joe-antognini/joe-antognini.github.io/about.md

 Huntington's beautiful 1856 celestial atlas).
 In the final year of writing my dissertation I became very interested in deep learning and transitioned to work in that field rather than pursue a postdoc in astronomy.
-The topics on this website are therefore a mix of both astronomy and machine learning, (though probably not both at the same time!).
+The topics on this website are therefore a mix of both astronomy and machine learning.